 Similar ailments are probably plaguing other companies whose fortunes are tied to PC manufacturing and sales.
 Intel chips are used in about 80 percent of PCs and a vast number of servers as well, making it a bellwether for spending on computers.

 Taking their cue from Intel, investors bailed out a wide range of PC-related stocks.
-Companies whose shares fell Friday included Microsoft Corp., Hewlett-Packard Co., and other chip-makers, such as Advanced Micro
+Companies whose shares fell Friday included Microsoft Corp., Hewlett-Packard Co., and other chip-makers, such as Advanced Micro Devices Inc. and Nvidia Corp.

 The slowdown in PC sales will be the worst for the second half of a year in the industry’s history, said Citigroup analyst Glen Yeung.